With the holidays over and those playrooms bursting with new toys, it’s about time to start sending thank you notes.

 The number of prints will depend on the number of letters in the word.

 Once dry, use a sharpie to write on the letters and draw the balloon knot and string.
-This balloon card is one of the cutest kids thank you cards.
+This balloon card is definitely an easy thank you card to make.

-- If you will be mailing the cards, keep in mind envelope size – or you might be making an unnecessary trip to the post office.
+- If you will be mailing the kids thank you cards, keep in mind envelope size – or you might be making an unnecessary trip to the post office.
 With some of the above cards, you might want to cut the card to size before starting.
 I always do this so I’m not cutting up my kids thank you card after he made it.

 - If you feel like your toddler wasn’t as involved as you would have liked during the thank you card making process, have them accessorize the cards with stickers, color on the front, inside, or back of the creation.
-This preserves the cards refridgerator-worthy quality but also makes it more of their own.
+This preserves the cards refrigerator-worthy quality but also makes it more of their own.
 Either way – they will be proud of their creation!

 - More is always better!
-Even if you only plan to make one card, have your children paint extras, in case they run their paint-streaked hands across the creation just when you were on the way to the sink for cleanup 🙂 Or, if it doesn’t turn out the way you thought, you have a couple to choose from 🙂 Or, when you are scrambling for a birthday card for someone, you’ll have a secret homemade card stash.
+Even if you only plan to make one thank you card, have your children paint extra, in case they run their paint-streaked hands across the creation just when you were on the way to the sink for cleanup 🙂 Or, if it doesn’t turn out the way you thought, you have a couple to choose from 🙂 Or, when you are scrambling for a birthday card for someone, you’ll have a secret homemade card stash.